mdsrqbl/mdsrqbl/README.md

 # Mudassar's GitHub Profile

-👋 Hi there!
-I'm Mudassar, a passionate Machine Learning Engineer with expertise in Natural Language Processing (NLP) and Computer Vision.
+👋 Hi!
 Welcome to my GitHub profile, where I showcase my projects, contributions, and the exciting world of machine learning!

 ## About Me